 Prerequisites

 To create a box plot in Google Sheets, you’ll need to have a dataset with numerical values.
 Make sure your dataset is organized in a table with columns and rows, and that each row represents a single data point.
-(See Also: How To Merge Cells On Google Sheets)
+(See Also: How To Change Decimal Place In Google Sheets)

 Step 1: Select Your Data